How to Add a Post to a Page in WordPress: Everything You Need to Know About Publishing New Content

 If you find using blocks is too complicated, the Classic block is available.
 This block adds content as you would using the Classic Editor, which converts back to a block once finished.

-Without images, most websites would find it hard to capture visitor’s attention.
-Having well-optimized images not only helps to make your posts and pages more appealing but also increases the site’s speed and improves its SEO rankings.
+Without images, most websites would find it hard to capture visitors’ attention.
+Having well-optimized WordPress images not only helps to make your posts and pages more appealing but also increases the site’s speed and improves its SEO rankings.

-There are two main blocks for images – the Image block for a single upload and the Gallery block for multiple images.
+There are two main blocks for adding images to WordPress – the Image block for a single upload and the Gallery block for multiple images.